MojosBeans100/MS3-bike-hire/README.md

     * Should an unavailable bike not be added to the unavailable bikes list, the code also ensures that when writing the booking number to the calendar, it can only do so into blank cells.

+3. Form already processed - if the booking number already appears in the bookings list, the process will stop, to avoid re-booking this booking.

 ## Confirmation emails
 ### Booked Bikes